namsyvo/ivc-tools/README.md

-IVC-tools - Utility scripts for running, testing, and debugging IVC and compared IVC to other tools
+IVC-tools - Utility scripts for running, testing, debugging IVC, and comparing IVC to other tools.